Skip to primary navigation Skip to content Skip to footer

 Saddle Wrasse

 The saddle wrasse is the most abundant reef fish in the Hawaiian Islands due to its extraordinary ability to change sexes.
-The name comes from the red stripe or “saddle” reaching around its body behind its pectoral fin.
+Its name comes from the red stripe, or “saddle,” that extends around its body behind its pectoral fin.

-There are 43 different fish in the wrasse family, and 13 are native to Hawaii.
-At Kahekili Beach Park or Airport Beach, there is a long-time resident saddle wrasse that circles our legs looking for food that lifts out of the sand while we practice our dive skills.
+There are 43 fish in the wrasse family, and 13 are native to Hawaii.
+At Kahekili Beach Park or Airport Beach in Kaanapali, a long-time resident saddle wrasse circles our legs, searching for food that lifts out of the sand while we practice our dive skills.

 Lolo